marcory-hub/hailo_gcp/jupyter-gpu-dataflow-compiler-model-zoo.md

 # C.2.
-Using Hailo Dataflow Compiler with NVIDIA GPU on Google Cloud Platform with Jupyter notebook
+Using Hailo Dataflow Compiler with NVIDIA GPU on Google Cloud Platform with Model Zoo

 Work in progress